 BLACKPINK – Ddu-Du Ddu-Du

-In November of 2019, BLACKPINK’s Ddu-du Ddu-du became the first Kpop group music video to hit 1 billion views on YouTube.
-They were able to get to 1 billion views on YouTube in just a little under 17 months!
+In November 2019, BLACKPINK’s Ddu-du Ddu-du became the first Kpop group music video to hit 1 billion views on YouTube.
+They could get to 1 billion views on YouTube in just a little under 17 months!
 It is currently the most-viewed Kpop music video by a Korean group on YouTube.

 Total YouTube Views: 2,006,964,115